PlayFab/MpsSamples/wrappingGsdk/README.md

 You can use the zipped file that was created from `build.ps1` script during your creation of a new MPS Build.

-> If PowerShell throws up an error message – <b>File cannot be loaded because running scripts is disabled on this system</b>, then you need to enable the `build.ps1` script to run on your Windows 10 computer.
-You can enable this by running the folloiwng PowerShell command in advance of running `build.ps1`:
+> If PowerShell throws up an error message – <b>File cannot be loaded because running scripts is disabled on this system</b>, then you need to enable the `build.ps1` script to run on your Windows computer.
+You can enable this by running the following PowerShell command in Administrative mode in advance of running `build.ps1`:

 ```
 Set-ExecutionPolicy Unrestricted